 EXT.
 FOREST HILLS TENNIS COURT.
 US OPEN – DAY

-The additional half an inch is to leave room for binding for when the script is printed off for a member of the script development team to cast their eyes over, and potentially write coverage for.
+The additional half an inch leaves room for binding for when the script is printed off for a member of the script development team.
+They then cast their eyes over, and potentially write coverage.

-FADE IN: The first words to appear on almost all screenplays, in the top left corner, indicating the events of the film are about to commence.
+- The first words to appear on almost all screenplays, in the top left corner, indicating the events of the film are about to commence.

-SUPER: Let’s the reader know that text will be superimposed over the filmic image.
+- This will let the reader know that text will be superimposed over the filmic image.
 This may be to give the viewer/reader an exact year or city location.

 For example, a flashback to a previous year in the life of a character may have SUPER: 1984, followed by the usual dialogue and action of the scene.

 - This will appear in shooting scripts and indicate editing instructions.
 Examples of these include: DISSOLVE TO: and; CUT TO:

 - Information given in brackets to aid the actors’ delivery.

 - They will give too much guidance, which will take over from the Director’s job.